jamesrcutmore/Gym-website/README.md

 Family and family User Testing
 Friends and family were asked to review the site and documentation to point out any bugs and/or user experience issues.

-Fixed Bugs
-Anchor link scroll with a fixed position header
-The header element contains anchor links to allow the user to navigate to different sections within the website.
-By default, these will scroll so that the target element is flush with the top of the browser window.
-When I updated the header to use a fixed top position, the beginning of each section ended up being covered by the header, which wasn’t ideal.
-To resolve this I created div elements at the top of each section and applied a relative position with a -75px top position (the same height as the header).
-This way, when the user clicks on a nav link, the browser window scrolls to the top of the corresponding section.
-Using padding on elements with 100% width / CSS Box Model When I first implemented my section elements I set them to use a width of 100%.
-When I later added content to some of these, I applied padding to create more space for the text and images.
-I did not expect the padding to be added to the width of the content box of the Section and didn’t understand why the Sections with added padding rendered at a different size to those that did not.
-I read up a bit more about the CSS Box Model and then implemented a new Div element with no defined width inside of the relevant Section elements, on which I was able to apply the required padding, while ensuring that the width of 100% was applied to all Section elements consistently.
-Known Bugs
 HTML Smooth Scroll does not work on Safari browser.

 Technologies Used